What is myasthenia gravis?

 More information about research on myasthenia gravis can be found using NIH RePORTER, a searchable database of current and past research projects supported by NIH and other federal agencies.
 RePORTER also includes links to publications and resources from these projects.

 For research articles and summaries on myasthenia gravis, search PubMed, which contains citations from medical journals and other sites.Learn About Clinical TrialsClinical trials are studies that allow us to learn more about disorders and improve care.
 They can help connect patients with new and upcoming treatment options.

 How can I or my loved one help improve care for people with myasthenia gravis?

 Consider participating in a clinical trial so clinicians and scientists can learn more about myasthenia gravis.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research uses study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with myasthenia gravis at Clinicaltrials.gov, a searchable database of current and past federal and private clinical studies.